Owen771/Meta_Threads_Clone/README.md

 Impl:
 - Reuse the profile page and ThreadCard
-- Community creation would be through Clerk, and use webhook to handle the action from it
+- Community creation would be through Clerk, and use webhooks between our app and clerk to make thing work, also use svix for webhooks verification
+- Need to add a webhook endpoint in Clerk